|Syracuse University||Online MS in Library and Information Science||✓|

 Core subjects in the Master of Education include how to teach in classrooms with students from other cultures, research methods, and curriculum design and evaluation.
 Specific courses toward the specialization include collection development and assessment of library programs and services in the school.
 A practicum is required to apply teaching and technology skills in a school setting.

-Campus-based and online ALA-Accredited library science degrees in Montana
+List of the best campus-based and online CAEP, AASL, or ALA-Accredited library science degrees in Montana

 Montana State University